“ALL POSTS IN THE RISER CASE, PART II

 And there was more evidence, equally interesting:

-contained a white powdery substance, similar to that removed from the doorway
+- The CRX contained a white powdery substance, similar to that removed from the doorway of the Exeter house, and

 I’ll wrap up the rest of the afternoon’s testimony later.
 Here is the pending question?